 Attorney Bryan Baer’s client was placing merchandise on a display wall at a trade show when the wall started falling.
 She put her left hand in front of her face to protect herself.
 The force of the wall on her left arm caused it to break.
 Fortunately, she did not need surgery, and her medical bills were covered by her employer’s workers’ compensation insurance.
 However, it was a traumatic experience and the injury took some time to heal.

 The operator of the building where the trade show was held denied liability on the grounds that they did not construct the wall.
 Attorney Bryan Baer’s thorough investigation discovered that the group contracted to build the wall contracted with another entity out of state to actually perform the construction.
 To prove the client’s case, attorney Bryan Baer flew to Los Angeles, California, Louisville, Kentucky and Hartford, Connecticut to take depositions.
 His dedication paid off as it ultimately led to a witness willing to tell the truth about what happened: the contractor was told by his sub that the wall should not be built without lateral supports; yet, due to the contractor’s haste in getting it completed, instructed his workers to build it improperly anyway.

 With the truth revealed, attorney Bryan Baer successfully resolved the case at a mediation shortly thereafter and recovered a six-figure settlement for his client.

 If you have suffered a slip & fall, trip & fall or other serious injury while at another’s property, contact attorney Bryan Baer at The Baer Law Firm.
-Attorney Bryan Baer has handled dozens of cases for people seriously injured in accidents resulting from the negligence of property owners.
+Bryan Baer is an Atlanta slip & fall lawyer who’s handled dozens of cases for people seriously injured in accidents resulting from the negligence of property owners.
 Call 404.THE.BAER (404.843.2237) or fill out our online contact form so we may discuss your case in a free consultation.